This post may contain affiliate links. Please see our Disclosure Policy for details

 Declutter Media Cabinet And Shelves

-You’re only up to ten minutes at this point, and you’re almost done.
+You’re only up to ten minutes at this point, and don’t have too much left to do.

 Clean Out Any Drawers